Harmya/FarmBridgeInternshipProject/ReadMe.txt

 (the Forecast files (that start with "Fore") are used to sort and organise from various climate models licensed by various instituitions)

-All intellectual property rights for all the code belong to Harmya Bhatt.
+All intellectual property rights for the code belong to Harmya Bhatt.